tldr-pages/tldr/pages/common/reflex.md

 # reflex

-> Reflex is a small tool to watch a directory and rerun a command when certain files change.
+> Tool to watch a directory and rerun a command when certain files change.
 > More information: <https://github.com/cespare/reflex>.

 - Rebuild with `make` if any file changes: